 Preschool children learn mainly through play and interactive activities.
 Their teachers capitalize on play to further language and vocabulary development, improve social skills and introduce scientific and mathematical concepts.
 Thus, a less structured approach is adopted, including small group lessons, one-on-one instruction and learning through creative activities such as art, dance and music.

 Play and hands-on teaching are also used by kindergarten teachers, but academics begin to take priority in kindergarten.
 Letter recognition, phonics, numbers and awareness of nature and science, introduced at the preschool level, are taught primarily in kindergarten.
 Primary-school teachers provide a solid foundation for future studies.

 Preschool, kindergarten and primary-school teachers introduce children to mathematics, language, science and social studies.
 They use games, music, artwork, films, books, computers and other tools to teach basic skills.
 They play a vital role in their students’ development.
 What children learn and experience during their early years will shape their views of themselves and the world, and can affect their later success in their school, work and personal lives.

 A bachelor’s degree in education is the minimum educational requirement for entering the teaching profession.
 This program provides you with the first two years toward completion of your bachelor’s degree.

 You must have the ability to communicate, inspire trust and confidence, and motivate students, as well as understand their educational and emotional needs.
 You must be able to recognize and respond to individual and cultural differences in students.
 Flexibility and adaptability are important.
 You should also be organized, dependable, patient and creative.
-You must be able to work cooperatively and communicate effectively with other teachers, support staff, parents and members of the community.
+You must be able to work cooperatively and communicate effectively with other teachers, support staff, parents and community members.
 You must enjoy play.
 Respect for children and patience are crucial characteristics.